redtexts/texts/icp_1970_why_russia_isnt_socialist.md

 4. State capitalism: i.e. grain monopoly and national accounting of production, which the proletarian power strives to accomplish in the face of a multitude of difficulties.
-5. Socialism: On this last point, Lenin is crystal clear; it is, he says nothing but a "legal opportunity" of the proletarian state.
+5. Socialism: On this last point, Lenin is crystal clear; it is, he says, nothing but a "legal opportunity" of the proletarian state.
 An opportunity that could only become an immediate reality if the Russian revolution, as Lenin sharply reminded Bukharin on another occasion, had inherited the historic results from a "completed Imperialism" from "a system in which everything was in submission to finance capital" and in which "it remained only to decapitate it to leave everything else in the hands of the proletariat".

 This evidently wasn't the case in Russia, and it is for this reason that, in Lenin's outline, the struggle unfolds not between state